Return to House on Haunted Hill: Plot

-Ariel Wolfe is the sister of Sara Wolfe, a survivor of a birthday event eight years ago in the Vannacutt Psychiatric Institute for the Criminally Insane, which at that time had been first abandoned and later converted into a private residence— but has since been abandoned yet again.
+Ariel Wolfe is the younger sister of Sara Wolfe, a survivor of a birthday event eight years ago in the Vannacutt Psychiatric Institute for the Criminally Insane, which at that time had been abandoned and later converted into a private residence— but has since been abandoned yet again.
 In the 1930s, the asylum was overseen by the sadistic psychiatrist Dr. Richard B. Vannacutt.
-Sara claimed that ghosts of the house residents killed the party guests, and later commits suicide.
+Sara claimed that the ghosts of the house residents killed the party guests, and later committed suicide.

 Ariel and her friend Paul are kidnapped by an art dealer, Desmond Niles.
-Ariel realises that Sara didn't commit suicide: Desmond killed her.
+Ariel realises that Sara did not commit suicide: Desmond killed her.
 Desmond forces Ariel to help him find an artifact located inside the old Vannacutt Psychiatric Institute, a figurine of the demon Baphomet.
-Inside the building, they encounter Dr. Richard Hammer and his assistants Kyle and Michelle.
+Inside the building, they encounter Dr. Richard Hammer and his assistants, Kyle and Michelle, revealing that Michelle has been on Niles' team the whole time, betraying Hammer all along.

 Ariel explains that the building has been rigged to keep everyone inside for at least 12 hours.
 The group splits up to search for the idol.
 Desmond's henchmen are killed by the inmate ghosts, having visions of the patients there suffering the same deaths as them.
 A ghost shows Ariel the depravity the inmates suffered under Dr. Vannacutt.
-These images reveal that Vannacutt was driven mad by the idol, and performed experiments on the mentally ill.
+These images reveal that Vannacutt was driven mad by the idol and performed experiments on the mentally ill.
 The inmates led a revolt against Vannacutt, during which the sanatorium burned down.
 (The audience is shown footage from the 1999 film House on Haunted Hill.)
 The deaths in the previous film were assumed to be caused by the ghosts.
-But now Ariel is shown that the dead are actually forced by the idol to do Vannacutt's bidding and did not willingly kill.
+But now Ariel is shown that the idol actually forces the dead to do Vannacutt's bidding and did not willingly kill.